Andrew Carnegie: Death

 Carnegie died on August 11, 1919, in Lenox, Massachusetts, at his Shadow Brook estate, of bronchial pneumonia.
 He had already given away $350,695,653 (approximately $6.9 billion in 2025 dollars) of his wealth.
 After his death, his last $30 million was given to foundations, charities, and to pensioners.

 He was buried at Sleepy Hollow Cemetery in Sleepy Hollow, New York.
-The grave site is located on the Arcadia Hebron plot of land at the corner of Summit Avenue and Dingle Road.
+His intentionally simple gravestone, in the form of the Celtic cross, is located on the Arcadia Hebron plot of land at the corner of Summit Avenue and Dingle Road.
 Carnegie is buried only a few yards away from union organizer Samuel Gompers, another important figure of industry in the Gilded Age.